 SELECT A HPC SCHEDULER

 Select one of the three most requested schedulers to work with.
 We have chosen SLURM in this example.

 ADDRESS YOUR CLUSTER

 Here you can choose your hardware.
-Depending on your requirements, you might want a small head node for interacting with, but large compute nodes for the processing power!
+Note that the head node will be running all the time.
+Depending on your requirements, you might want to select a small head node for interacting with, but large compute nodes for the processing power!